braekevelt/keras-wrappers/README.md

 # KerasWrappers
 Wrappers around the Sequential and Functional API of Keras
+by Alexander Braekevelt.

 ## Creating a model
 ### Sequential API